Iwo110/Project1/README.md

 * `--model` - specify a different model name from HuggingFace.
 * `--log-dir` - directory where chat logs will be written.
 * `--fine-tune` - fine tune the model on all logs then exit.
+* `--memory-file` - optional file used to persist chat history across sessions.

 ## Evolving Brain